Gaston Breitling

-Gaston Breitling was a Swiss watchmaker and a businessman, president of the Swiss manufacturing company Breitling SA between 1914 and 1927.
+Gaston Breitling was a Swiss watchmaker, businessman, and president of the Swiss manufacturing company Breitling SA between 1914 and 1927.

-Gaston Breitling is credited for the invention of the first wristwatch chronograph in 1915.
+He is credited with the invention of the first wristwatch chronograph in 1915.

 Accomplishments

-In 1915, after taking over the helm of the Breitling company, Gaston Breitling produces the world's first chronograph with central seconds hand and 30-minute counter.
+In 1915, after taking over the helm of the Breitling company, Gaston Breitling produced the world's first chronograph with a central second hand and 30-minute counter.

 Personal life

-Gaston Breitling had 1 child, Willy Breitling (1913-1979), and died 30 July 1927.
+Breitling had one child, Willy Breitling (1913–1979).

+He died on 30 July 1927.